-The University recognizes AFSCME as the exclusive representative for all regular full-time and part-time employees in the Nonexempt employee bargaining unit, not including individuals excluded from the bargaining unit under the State Higher Education Labor Relations Act, Section 3-102, Title 3, of the State Personnel and Pensions Article of the Annotated Code of Maryland.
+The University recognizes AFSCME as the exclusive bargaining agent in all matters establishing and pertaining to wages, hours, and other terms and conditions of employment for all regular full-time and part-time employees in the Exempt employee bargaining unit.
+Excluded from the unit are individuals excluded from the bargaining unit under the State Higher Education Labor Relations Act, Section 3-102, Title 3, of the State Personnel and Pensions Article of the Annotated Code of Maryland.